 There are no refunds, but there is a three-day trial.
 When it comes to subscribing, you can choose either a monthly or an annual plan, be it either Basic or Premium.

 Security is its middle name

-One would expect such a powerful solution to be located in one of the world’s largest tech hubs, either the Silicon Valley, London or Tel Aviv, but it turns out – NordVPN is located in Central America.
-Still, this hasn’t stopped it from being among the best, if not the best service out there.
+One would expect such a powerful solution to be located in one of the world’s largest tech hubs, but NordVPN is located in Central America.

-There are three different packs to choose from, although the one-year deal seems the best one.
-Here is what’s on offer:
+There are four different packs to choose from, so here is what’s on offer: